AdobeDocs/uxp-indesign/src/pages/recipes/events/index.md

 app.documents.item(0).removeEventListener("beforeImport", myEventInfo);
 ```

-## Writing Events Script to Run Through Out the Session
+## Writing events script to run through out the session
 After the event listener is associated, the script is blocked by a promise and wait for the event in the background until the event listener is removed.
 If the event occurs, there is an automatic callback to execute the related function.
 If the event listener is removed, the promise can be resolved to complete the script execution.

 Here is a sample events script to run and listen for “afterNew” event throughout the InDesign session and prints a relevant string whenever a new document is created.